amag24/BlockSystem/README.md

 # BlockSystem
-A brief library designed to serve as the backbone of a fully autonomous model roller coaster block system
+A brief library designed to serve as the backbone of a fully autonomous model roller coaster block system.
+At the moment it is only capable of handling simple linear blocks with one sensor and one method of controlling train motion.

 The brief library in BlockSystem.py does all the heavy lifting for you.
 To apply to a new coaster, simply define a new class for each block that inherits the AbstractBlock class defined in BlockSystem.py.